Milk Crate Theatre in its 24 years has demonstrated the power of the arts in improving wellbeing of individuals and amplifying under-r

 represented voices.
-In 2021, we explored how we could further enhance and prove our unique and important impact on collaborative artists (participants), audiences and The Australian arts sector.
+In 2021, we explored how we could further enhance and prove our unique and important impact on collaborative artists (participants), audiences and the Australian arts sector.

 At a person level, we provide opportunities for people with lived experience to engage in creative practice to build individual capacity.

-The arts also offers a powerful tool to break stigma and challenge perceptions or bias and through the sharing our work, we look to break down barriers, encourage inclusion and increase opportunities for people with lived experiences to thrive, thus tackling the issue of diadvantage from both sides.
+The arts also offers a powerful tool to break stigma and challenge perceptions or bias and through the sharing our work, we look to break down barriers, encourage inclusion and increase opportunities for people with lived experiences to thrive, thus tackling the issue of disadvantage from both sides.

 In 2022, an Impact Framework was piloted which is used to measure and evaluate Milk Crate Theatre's impact regularly and consistently.
 It identifies our metrics across three areas: for individuals (Collaborative Artists), for Audiences (Societal Change) and for our Artistic Impact.